Stones in His Pockets: Productions

 The play began life as a Dubbeljoint Production premiering in West Belfast Festival in August 1996 - the original cast was Conleth Hill and Tim Murphy.
 The set design, by Jack Kirwan, is simple - a backcloth depicting the cloudy sky above the Blasket Islands, a row of shoes (symbolising the myriad characters) and a trunk, a box, and two tiny stools.
 The lighting design was originally by James C. McFetridge and this design was used in both the London West End and the Broadway versions of the shows.

 The play began life at the Lyric Theatre in Belfast with the initial run touring to the small community hall in Ballybeen estate, East Belfast, and the Culturlan on the Falls Road in West Belfast (where it played to roughly five people).
 The script was modified heavily during the rehearsal period by Marie Jones, Ian McElhinney and the cast with re-writes occurring regularly.
 The show moved to the Edinburgh Fringe Festival in 1999.
 The show then returned to Ireland and had a brief run in Dublin before moving to London's Tricycle Theatre, it then transferred to the New Ambassadors Theatre in London's West End.
 The show, however, proved so successful, its run was extended and moved to the Duke of York's Theatre up the road, where it remained for three years.

-The original cast of Conleth Hill and Sean Campion took the show to Broadway and, as its West End run continued to play to packed houses, actors were lining up to play Charlie and Jake, most notably Bronson Pinchot, Rupert Degas and Simon Delaney.
+The original cast of Conleth Hill and Sean Campion took the show to Broadway and, as its West End run continued to play to packed houses, actors were lining up to play Charlie and Jake, most notably Bronson Pinchot, Rupert Degas, Christopher Patrick Nolan and Simon Delaney.

 It won the Irish Times/ESB Irish Theatre Award for Best Production in 1999, won two Olivier Awards in 2001 for Best New Comedy and Best Actor (Conleth Hill) and was also nominated for three Tony Awards in 2001.

 Gothenburg English Studio Theatre made a production of Stones in His Pockets in 2009.
 It was directed by Malachi Bogdanov with Mike Rogers and Gary Whitaker.

 The play was translated to Finnish and it has been on repertoire since 2002 at Helsinki City Theatre, Finland.

 It was revived at London's Tricycle Theatre in 2011, with Jamie Beamish as Charlie and Owen McDonnell as Jake, and at the Tron, Glasgow in 2012 performed by Robbie Jack and Keith Fleming.

 For the 20th anniversary of the first production, The Dukes in Lancaster and The Theatre Chipping Norton co-produced a touring production which opened at The Dukes on 25 February 2016 and toured 35 venues between then and 28 May 2016.
 Charlie de Bromhead played Jake and Conan Sweeny played Charlie.